mbahrainwala/convolutionNN_learning/README.md

-To follow the basics of a Neural Network, I have followed the youtube tutorials by 3Blue1Brown which can e found here
+# To follow the basics of a Neural Network, I have followed the YouTube tutorials by 3Blue1Brown which can be found here
 </br>Chapter 1</br>
 https://www.youtube.com/watch?v=aircAruvnKk&t=6s
 </br>Chapter 2</br>